 Clinically referred to as Seasonal Affective Disorder (SAD), the winter blues can weigh you down during the dark months of the year.
 An estimated ten million Americans (two-thirds of them women) suffer every year.
 Symptoms include depression, irritability, headaches, fatigue and lethargy, increased appetite, carbohydrate cravings, difficulty concentrating, and decreased libido.
+We often get the question: Is the treatment of Seasonal Depression with Traditional Chinese Medicine possible?

 In the Western world, it is thought that because people have less exposure to sunlight, they experience a decrease in melatonin levels in the brain.
 Genetics, hormones, stress and other factors may dictate how one is affected by SAD.
 Western medicine practitioners often to turn to light therapy, and, in some cases, antidepressants to alleviate symptoms.